felixzapata/gulp-axe-core/README.md

 #### browser
 Type: `String`
-Default value: `firefox`
+Default value: `chrome`

-Which browser to run the tests in
+Which browser to run the tests in.

 ### saveOutputIn
 Type: `String`